 No, but the acidic fruit can cause upset stomach, vomiting, weakness and diarrhea if large quantities are ingested.
-Large quantities can cause other issues, too.
-“Depending on the dog and amount eaten, a large piece of peel could cause obstruction of the GI tract, which is an emergency,” says Amy Farcas, DVM, MS, DACVN, of Veterinary Nutrition Care.
+Large quantities of lemons can cause other issues in dogs, too.
+“Depending on the dog and amount eaten, a large piece of peel could cause obstruction of the GI tract, which is an emergency,” says Dr. Amy Farcas, DVM, MS, DACVN, of Veterinary Nutrition Care.

 Are There Any Benefits of Lemons to Dogs?